merkle-open/generator-nitro/app/templates/README.md

 ### Creating Components

 Components are created in the `components` folder.
-A component is an encapsulated block of markup with corresponding styles and scripts.
+A component is an encapsulated block of markup with corresponding data, styles and scripts.
 A terrific module uses the following structure:

     /Example
     /Example/example.html
     /Example/css/example.css
     /Example/js/example.js
+    /Example/data/example.json

 Terrific Skins (css or js) are created using the following conventions:

     /Example/css/skins/example-skinname.css
     /Example/js/skins/example-skinname.js

-Create additional content templates directly in the component folder:
+Different data variantions has to be placed in the `data` folder:

-    /Example/example-variant.html
+    /Example/data/example-variant.json

 ### Creating Components & Skins with yo

     yo nitro:component

 #### Components Configuration

 tbd

 ### Creating pages